fuatyavrum97/NewProject/README.md

-# NewProject Earhquake application has been written with SpringBoot.
+# Earhquake application has been written with SpringBoot.